StroverIT/StR0vErBG/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2022 Goals: Learn more about web3
-- ⚡ Fun fact: I love to sing and dange
+- ⚡ Fun fact: I love to sing and dance

 ### Connect with me: